hengestone/lua-languages/README.md

 ### VM forks
  - https://github.com/mingodad/ljs *ljs* JS-like syntax with modified VMs for PUC Lua, LuaJIT and RaptorJIT
+ - https://github.com/PlutoLang/Pluto A superset of Lua 5.4 — with unique features, optimizations, and improvements.

 ### Tier 1
 For lack of a better designator, these projects are well known, or compiles existing languages